Patient education: Colon and rectal cancer (Beyond the Basics)

 The majority of rectal cancers are treated with a combination of surgery, radiation therapy, and chemotherapy; as with colon cancers, treatment is chosen based upon disease stage.

-- Stage IV — Predominantly treated with chemotherapy, with or without surgery.
-(See "Patient information: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)".)
+●Stage IV – Predominantly treated with chemotherapy, with or without surgery.
+(See "Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)".)

-Neoadjuvant chemoradiotherapy and radiotherapy — A combination of chemotherapy and radiation therapy may be recommended before surgery for patients with rectal cancer; this is called neoadjuvant chemoradiotherapy.
+Neoadjuvant chemoradiotherapy and radiation therapy — A combination of chemotherapy and radiation therapy may be recommended before surgery for patients with rectal cancer; this is called neoadjuvant chemoradiotherapy.
 This treatment can shrink the tumor before it is removed, reduces the risk that the cancer will come back, and may reduce the chances that you will need a permanent colostomy.
-(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal cancer".)
+(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal adenocarcinoma".)

 The two most common ways to take chemotherapy during radiation therapy are:

-- A pump that fits into a pack you wear around your waist.
-The pump delivers the medicine (called 5-FU) into a port (an IV in your chest) continuously for about six weeks during radiation treatments.
+●A pump that fits into a pack you wear around your waist.
+The pump delivers the medicine (called fluorouracil [FU]) into a port (an intravenous line [IV] in your chest) continuously for approximately six weeks during radiation treatments.

-- A daily dose of a pill called capecitabine.
-The pill is as effective as 5-FU given by pump and more convenient.
+●Daily doses of a pill called capecitabine on the days of radiation treatment.
+The pill is as effective as FU given by pump and more convenient.

 In some cases, a short course of radiation therapy alone (typically five daily treatments) may be recommended prior to surgery instead of combined chemotherapy and radiation.
 This approach is more popular outside of the United States.